phetsims/phet-info/checklists/code_review_checklist.md

 *NOTE!
-Prior to doing a code review, copy this checklist to a GitHub issue for the repository being reviewed.*
+Prior to doing a code review, copy this checklist to a GitHub issue for the repository being reviewed.
+Delete the Table of Contents sections, since the links will be incorrect.*

 *Please mark failed items with* ❌

 PhET code-review checklist